NamJaeHyeon/hashAndSortedArraySpeedTest/README.md

 **Hashtable seems to have won.**

-**The access speed of the hash table was about 20 times faster than the access speed of the sorted array.
-(Strangely, the relationship between the two access speeds seemed to be linearly distributed, and it was assumed that only the 10,000-20,000th access was slower due to the execution environment. there is.)**
+**The hash table access time is about 20 times faster than the sorted array access time.
+(We estimate that only the 10,000~20,000th access is slower due to the execution environment.)**